iRNA-COSI/APAeval/benchmarking_workflows/quantification/README.md

 # APAeval Quantification

-*OpenEBench compatible Nextflow workflow for assessment of a bioinformatics tool's performance in **quantifying poly(A) site usage** from RNA-seq data*
+*OpenEBench based Nextflow workflow for assessment of a bioinformatics tool's performance in **quantifying poly(A) site usage** from RNA-seq data*
 ___

 This README describes the APAeval **(absolute) quantification** benchmarking workflow.
 For a more general introduction to benchmarking workflows see [the main benchmarking workflow `README.md`][readme-bwf].
 For the specification of metrics, in- and output file formats, see [the quantification benchmarks specification][q-spec].